ercbk/nested-cross-validation-comparison/README.md

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

+#### Duration Results:

+-   For the Raschka method, the {mlr3} comes in first with {ranger}/{parsnip} coming in a close second.
+-   For the Kuhn-Johnson method, {ranger}/{parsnip} is clearly fastest.
+-   This was my first time using the {reticulate} package, and I wanted to see if there was any speed penalty for using its api instead of just running a straight Python script.
+There doesn’t appear to be any.
+-   {h2o} and {sklearn} are surprisingly slow.
+If the data size were larger, I think {h2o} would be more competitive.
+-   The {tidymodels} packages, {parsnip} and {tune}, add substantial overhead.

 ## Performance

 #### Experiment details:

 -   The same data, algorithms, and hyperparameter grids are used.
 -   The fastest implementation of each method is used in running a nested cross-validation with different sizes of data ranging from 100 to 5000 observations and different numbers of repeats of the outer-loop cv strategy.
     -   The {mlr3} implementation is the fastest for Raschka’s method, but the Ranger-Kuhn-Johnson implementation is close.
 To simplify, I am using [Ranger-Kuhn-Johnson](https://github.com/ercbk/nested-cross-validation-comparison/blob/master/duration-experiment/kuhn-johnson/nested-cv-ranger-kj.R) for both methods.
 -   The chosen algorithm with hyperparameters is fit on the entire training set, and the resulting final model predicts on a 100K row Friedman dataset.
 -   The percent error between the the average mean absolute error (MAE) across the outer-loop folds and the MAE of the predictions on this 100K dataset is calculated for each combination of repeat, data size, and method.
 -   To make this experiment manageable in terms of runtimes, I am using AWS instances: a r5.2xlarge for the Elastic Net and a r5.24xlarge for Random Forest.
     -   Also see the Other Notes section
 -   Iterating through different numbers of repeats, sample sizes, and methods makes a functional approach more appropriate than running imperative scripts.
 Also, given the long runtimes and impermanent nature of my internet connection, it would also be nice to cache